MitchellNelson/drumCV/README.md

 Computer vision drum simulator that produces drum sounds while a user is "air drumming" with two colored drum sticks in front of a webcam.

 ## Motivation
-This project has been a way for me to learn and get experience with computer vision.
-I am a drummer, so I naturally try and connect my two passions - technology and music.
+This project has been a way to learn and get experience with computer vision.

 ### Demo Video:
 [![Watch the Video](https://img.youtube.com/vi/NtF3ADvZBPs/0.jpg)](https://www.youtube.com/watch?v=NtF3ADvZBPs)